CER-REC/conditions/app/components/BubbleChart/README.md

   * [ ] Calculation: After receiving maximum radius, add spacing between two circles, and add the second Instrument Bubble
   * [ ] Sizing is approximate and only goal is to ensure that they all fit inside the svg
   * [ ] Scale it appropriately based on the viewbox
-  * [ ] It can be scaled appropriately using viewbox